-“Although sourced primarily from oily fish like mackerel, DHA is also found in incredibly high concentrations in human breast milk,” he explains.
+“Although traditionally sourced primarily from oily fish like anchovies, the DHA found in human breast milk leads to the incredibly high concentrations in the brain and retina,” he explains.
 “I didn’t know much about nutrition back then but it occurred to me: ‘What happens to all those children who aren’t breast-fed?
 How do we ensure they get their DHA?”

 “I got into this branch of science to improve public health.
 But now we’re discovering entirely new ways to benefit society,” says Norman.